Josephbakulikira/Procedural-Maze-Generator-Algorithms/README.md

 - the recursive backtracker class need a little bit of cleaning
 - add Comments
 - implement the ui interface
+- the djikistra algorithm need to take the weights of cells in consideration for weightedGrid
 ## mazes
 ---
 ```python:main.py